 How to access your Personal Information?

-Commencing February 2018, the Privacy Act includes a new Notifiable Data Breaches (“NDB”) scheme which requires entities to notify individuals and the OAIC about ‘eligible data breaches’.
-An eligible data breach occurs when the following criteria are met:
+Under the Privacy Requirements, Yieldbroker is to notify individuals and the applicable regulators relating to notifiable data breaches (“eligible data breach”).
+Generally, an eligible data breach occurs when the following criteria are met:

-- The entity has been unable to prevent the likely risk of serious harm with remedial action.
+- results in, or likely to result in, serious harm to any of the individuals to whom the information relates, and the entity has been unable to prevent the likely risk of serious harm with remedial action; or

 A data breach occurs when personal information that Yieldbroker holds is subject to unauthorised access or disclosure or is lost.